rosuae/Hunter-Fusion/README.md

 - Enemies could spawn inside tiles causing them to stop moving completely
 - Player can run out of ammo.
 Drops system will be implemented
+- While falling, the player can perform one jump if he didn't jump before
 ### Tema 0

 - [x] Nume proiect (poate fi schimbat ulterior)